kyma-project/test-infra/pkg/logger/README.md

 ## Overview

 `pkg/logger` is a structured logging library for GCP-based workloads.
-It provides a unified logging interface that writes GCP-compatible structured JSON to console (stdout/stderr), directly to the Cloud Logging API, or both — controlled by the **LOG_DESTINATION** environment variable.
+It provides a unified logging interface that writes GCP-compatible structured JSON to the console (stdout/stderr), directly to the Cloud Logging API, or both — controlled by the `Config` struct passed to the factory function.

 The package satisfies ADR-006 and replaces direct usage of `go.uber.org/zap` across the codebase.